New hyperfinite subfactors with infinite depth: Intermediate commuting squares

-are both non-degenerate commuting squares approximating $N\sst P$ and $P\sst M$ respectively. \end{theo}
+are sequences of nondegenerate commuting squares approximating $N\sst P$ and $P\sst M$, respectively. \end{theo}

-Note that in general $G_i$ and $L_i$, $i=0,1$ are not connected and consequently we need a more general version of the index formula as in \cite[Theorem 4.3.3]{goodman2012coxeter}.
-It states the index formula holds, provided the bottom horizontal inclusion is connected and the commuting square approximates an inclusion of II$_1$ factors.
-This is the case for the first commuting square in the previous Theorem, hence $[P:N]=\|G_1\|^2$.
+Note that in general $G_{i,n}$ and $L_{i,n}$, $i=0$, $1$, may not be connected inclusion graphs (see e.g. \cite{bisch1997intermediate}), and consequently we need a more general version of the index formula to compute the Jones indices of the intermediate subfactor as given in \cite[Theorem 4.3.3]{goodman2012coxeter}.
+It turns out that the index formula as in the case of connected inclusion graphs still holds provided the commuting square is nondegenerate.

+\begin{lem} Let $ $ be a nondegenerate commuting square, where $A\sst B$ are multi-matrix algebras with inclusion graph $G$ (possibly not connected) and $N\sst M$ is a finite index inclusion of II$_1$ factors.
+Then $[M:N]=\|G\|^2$ and $G^tG \vec{t}=[M:N] \vec{t}$, where $\vec{t}$ is the trace vector for $B$ induced from the normalized, normal faithful trace on $M$.
+In particular, $G^tG$ has to have a positive eigenvector. \end{lem}